lisongxu/CSCE156-Lab-DB-Install/README.md

 https://www.mysql.com/products/workbench/

-If the download link does not work, you can try different Wi-Fi networks or download using your cellular network.
+If the download link does not work, you can try a different Wi-Fi network or download using your cellular network.

 ## 2. Connect to a MySQL server on a Linux server